 The curriculum and its courses ground Jungian analytic work within a broad, multi-dimensional perspective that includes clinical, interpersonal, and archetypal approaches to psychotherapy and a wider understanding of human nature.
 Over the last several years, course offerings have included Greek, Egyptian, Norse, and Celtic mythologies as well as clinical courses on personality development, dream interpretation, psychopathology, and readings from Jung’s Collected Works such as Symbols of Transformation, Aion, and the Red Book.
 Although the program is based on a four-year curriculum, it is expected that students work at an individual pace to develop greater self-integration and professional competence.

 The academic year consists of two semesters, each with fourteen weeks of classes.
-Regular classes are held primarily on Mondays, with occasional seminars on weekends, to accommodate out-of-town students.
+Regular classes are held on Mondays and some weekends.
 Students may choose courses to fit their schedule.
 A student who wishes to apply for licensure as a psychoanalyst must fulfill the requirements of New York State.

 - Personal analysis